Meet the Challenge and join the Crushed-to-Dust! certification list!

 - Weight is hung from the Hub using an IronMind 15" Olympic loading pin and carabiner.

 - The lifter starts the lift with all five fingertips of the lifting hand touching the plate at the base of the Hub.
 It is permissible that the fingers rotate somewhat from this position during the course of the lift, but holding the Hub as if grabbing a door knob is not allowed.

 - The lifter must stand up straight; once standing straight, the lifter waits for a down signal from the referee before returning the weight to the ground.
 Contact must be maintained between the lifter’s hand and the Hub until the weight is resting on the floor.
 The referee then indicates if the lift was accepted.

 - An authentic and current-model IronMind® Rolling Thunder® handle must be used; it cannot have been modified in any way, and it must be inspected to ensure that it revolves freely: holding the handle, lift the triangular metal frame and rotate it until it is horizontal (parallel to the ground).
 Release the metal frame to demonstrate that it rotates back to its original vertical position (pointing toward the ground) under its own weight.
-The lift starts with the weight in between the lifter's feet.
-In the world championships (and the U.S. nationals), the 15" loading pin and large carabiner that IronMind® sells are used (this standardizes the lifting height).
-Any other loading pin and carabiner with the same dimensions can be used.
+The lift starts with the weight in between the lifter's feet using an IronMind 15" Olympic loading pin and carabiner in the world championships (and the U.S. nationals).

 - The lifter grabs the Rolling Thunder handle in approximately its center and lifts with the handle remaining approximately parallel to the ground.
 A thumbless grip is not permitted.